Francesca Ciceri: The end of the war

 After the Liberation, Invernizzi took on important union duties and was elected to the Chamber of Deputies for the Italian Communist Party.
-Ciceri continued her activity directing the network of Gruppi di Difesa della Donna (Women's Defense Groups) and entering the Committee of the Milanese Federation of the Party, activities that she had to subsequently reduce for health reasons and to attend to her seriously ill husband.
+Ciceri continued her activity, directing the network of Gruppi di Difesa della Donna (Women's Defence Groups) and entering the Committee of the Milanese Federation of the Party, activities that she had to subsequently reduce for health reasons and to attend to her seriously ill husband.

 After Invernizzi's death in 1959, Ciceri returned to settle in Lecco, becoming president of the provincial section of the National Association of Italian Partisans between 1980 and 1988.
 In 1977, the city of Lecco awarded her the gold medal for patriotic and civil merits.

 She died in her hometown in 1988 and was buried at the cemetery of Acquate, next to her husband.
 In January 2019, two memorial blocks were placed for her brother Pietro and her nephew Lino in front of their home in Via Resegone, 16.